Guardian Angels pound out 18 hits in 19-11 opening-round win over Freeman

 "Kayla's been a big part of our team and I think once she gets out there, she lifts us up when we're getting down.," Aubrey Kreikemeier said.
 "I think if she stays out there, then we're good."

-Offensively, Alan Kreikemier, hoped his team's bats continued to produce in the winners bracket game later on Wednesday against Kearney Catholic.
+Offensively, Alan Kreikemeier hoped his team's bats continued to produce in the winners bracket game later on Wednesday against Kearney Catholic.

 "The better them bats hit down here the better you feel all along," he said.
 "Hopefully we can keep this going.
 Our bats are important.
 We need them."